stacks-network/stacks/tutorials/browser-introduction.md

     ```bash
     $ chmod u+x Blockstack-for-Linux-v0.309.0.0.sh
     ```

+4. Enter the command without any arguments to see the available subcommands.

+    ```bash
+    $ ./Blockstack-for-Linux-v0.309.0.0.sh
+    blockstack docker launcher commands:
+    Install-protocol-handler -> install a protocol handler for blockstack:// links remove-protocol-handler -> uninstall the protocol handler for blockstack:// links pull -> fetch docker containers from quay start -> start the blockstack browser server stop -> stop the blockstack browser server
+    To get started, use
+    $	./Blockstack-for-Linux.sh pull
+    $	./Blockstack-for-Linux.sh install-protocol-handler
+    $	./Blockstack-for-Linux.sh start
+    This *requires* Docker to run.
+    To remove the protocol handler (the only thing 'installed' when you run this launcher) $	./Blockstack-for-Linux.sh remove-protocol-handler
+    And this will start the environment for running the Blockstack Browser Note: the Docker containers mount your /home/<user>/.blockstack directory
+    ```

-4. Use the script to `pull` the Blockstack Docker images you need.
+5. Use the script to `pull` the Blockstack Docker images you need.

     ```bash